jacebenson/cedar/docs/docs/tutorial/chapter0/what-is-cedarjs.md

 Once authenticated, how do you know what a user is allowed to do or not do?
 Cedar includes helpers for [role-based access control](https://cedarjs.com/docs/how-to/role-based-access-control-rbac) that integrates on both the front- and backend.

 The homepage is accessible _without_ being logged in, browsing to `/` will load the `HomePage` page (component) which itself is just composed of more React components, nothing special there.
 But, what if the homepage, say, displayed some testimonials from the database?
 Ahh, now things are getting interesting.
-Here's where Redwood's handpicked selection of technologies start to take the spotlight.
+Here's where Cedar's handpicked selection of technologies start to take the spotlight.

 ### GraphQL

-Redwood uses GraphQL as the glue between the front- and backends: whenever you want data from the server/database, you're going to retrieve it via GraphQL.
+Cedar uses GraphQL as the glue between the front- and backends: whenever you want data from the server/database, you're going to retrieve it via GraphQL.
 Now, we could have just given you raw access to some GraphQL library and let you make those calls yourself.
 We use [Apollo Client](https://www.apollographql.com/apollo-client) on the frontend and Apollo provides hooks like [useQuery()](https://www.apollographql.com/tutorials/lift-off-part1/10-the-usequery-hook) and [useMutation()](https://www.apollographql.com/tutorials/lift-off-part4/08-the-usemutation-hook) to retrieve and set data, respectively.
 But Cedar has a much deeper integration.

 What if you could have a component that was not only responsible for its own display _but even its own data retrieval_?
 Meaning everything that component needed in order to display itself could all be self-contained.
 That includes the code to display while the data is loading, or if something goes wrong.
 These kinds of uber-components are real, and Cedar calls them "cells."